jan25/termracer/README.md

 # termracer
-Practise your typing skills from within your terminal.
-This app is inspired by various online typing tutor websites.
+Practise your typing skills from within your terminal. termracer is inspired by various online typing tutor websites.

+Your goal is to type a given paragraph as fast and accurate as possible, termracer will calculate your typing speed with words per minute and accuracy % metrics.
+You can also view your progress by viewing the past race results.

 ![](https://github.com/jan25/termracer/blob/master/example.gif)